 - Step 5: Analyze your customer journey map

-A more detailed map focuses on one step of a higher level journey.
+If you want to focus on one step of a higher-level journey, build a more detailed user journey map.
 If your goal is to work on a specific idea or a challenge, concentrate on customer needs and how your idea connects with them.